vippsas/vipps-woocommerce/readme.txt

 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
-You will find these on https://portal.vipps.no - see below for the details
+Your account keys are available in the Vipps Developer Portal (detailed info in the section below)

 == Installation ==
 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
-Your account keys are available in the Vipps Portal (detailed info in the section below)
+Your account keys are available in the Vipps Developer Portal (detailed info in the section below)

 === How to get Vipps account keys from Vipps Developer Portal ===
 1. Sign in to the Vipps Portal at [https://portal.vipps.no/](https://portal.vipps.no/) using Bank ID